-Once a company has purchased an ERP solution, the next step is to implement the actual system.
-This can be a somewhat daunting prospect, because there’s so many different things to do and a multitude of problems that can occur.
+Once a company has purchased an ERP solution, the next step is to follow through with the ERP implementation within your system.
+This can be a somewhat daunting prospect because there are so many different things to do and a multitude of problems that can occur.

-You should always write up a detailed schedule that describes the many things that need to be done in order for the ERP implementation to take place.
-This will help keep your project from going over budget and give a much better picture for how long it’s going to take – a step that seems like it should just take a few days may actually require far longer to set up.
+You should always write up a detailed schedule that describes the many things that need to be done for the ERP implementation to take place.
+This will help keep your project from going over budget and give a much better picture of how long it’s going to take – a step that seems like it should just take a few days may require far longer to set up.